By making a booking, you agree that:

 unless the Volunteer agrees in writing to such disclosure.

-(4) Any likeness or image of the Volunteer secured or taken on any Placement may be used by The Leap without charge in all media (whether now existing or in the future invented) for bona fide promotional or marketing purposes, including without limitation promotional materials of any kind, such as brochures, slides, video shows and the internet.
+(5) Any likeness or image of the Volunteer secured or taken on any Placement, including quotes, blogs, videos and feedback may be used by The Leap without charge in all media (whether now existing or in the future invented) for bona fide promotional or marketing purposes, including without limitation promotional materials of any kind, such as brochures, slides, video shows and the internet.

 24 Foreign Office Advice